Skip to main content

 Interactive Example:

-$ lovelace workspace list
+$ ada workspace list

 Name │ Title │ Path │ Created │ Last Opened